JOU 270. Introduction to Journalism. (3 h)

 JOU 331.
 On the Air with WFDD.
 (3 h)

-Learn the fundamentals of audio reporting including interviewing techniques, writing for radio, beat coverage, audio recording and editing, and social media to produce stories for broadcast on the local NPR affiliate WFDD.
-P-JOU 270 or POI.
+Learn the fundamentals of broadcast journalism including interviewing techniques, writing for radio, beat coverage, audio recording and editing to produce stories for broadcast on the local NPR affiliate WFDD.
+P-JOU 270 or prerequisite override required.

 JOU 335.
 Multimedia Storytelling.
 (3 h)